jdredman/vim-config/README.md

 # vim-config
 My current vim optimizations for 🎨 and better ⌨️ experience.

+Add the followint to your `~/.vimrc` (if you dont have this file you may have to create it) and customize to your preferences.

 ```vim
  " Show line and character numbers
 set number